 Despite having just a handful-ish of ingredients and steps, it's not exactly the easiest recipe to make.
 Basically the opposite of 'set it and forget it', as things can go sideways in the course of a few seconds from a variety of innocent-seeming actions.

 I've ruined a batch (or four) of caramel sauce before, but by keeping a few pointers in mind, you'll be on your way to making reliably delicious caramel sauce.

 May the odds be ever in your favor.

 Cream and butter add richness and thickness, while vanilla extract adds to the flavor.
-Technically you could stop there and have a delicious, spoonable caramel sauce, but a little bit of salt brings that sweet + salty element that adds an extra good element to just about any recipe that calls for caramel sauce.
+Technically you could stop there and have a delicious, spoonable caramel sauce, but a little bit of salt brings that sweet and salty element that adds a great touch to just about any recipe that calls for caramel sauce.

-(3) Heating the cream slightly reduces the aggressiveness of the bubbling when it’s poured into the caramel.
-It doesn’t need to be piping hot, just not straight-out-of-the-fridge chilly.
-Alternately you can leave the cream out at room temperature for an hour or so, but I don’t usually plan that far ahead. 🙂
+#3 Heat the cream slightly to reduce the aggressiveness of the bubbling when it's poured into the caramel.
+It doesn't need to be piping hot, just not straight-out-of-the-fridge chilly.
+Alternately you can leave the cream out at room temperature for an hour or so, but I can't usually get it together far enough in advance. 🙂

 - 1 cup granulated sugar